-Many schools at the University of Pittsburgh use the UNIX Timesharing Service for research, classroom work, and teaching.
-It can be used to run specialty software applications for engineering and mathematics that require a UNIX environment.
+Many schools at the University of Pittsburgh use the Unix Timesharing Service for research, classroom work, and teaching.
+It can be used to run specialty software applications for engineering and mathematics that require a Unix environment.
 It can also be used to access your disk space on the Andrew File System (AFS).

-Individual students, faculty, and staff must connect to the UNIX Timesharing Service using their University Computing Account username and password.
-You can use space on the UNIX Timesharing Service to create a personal Web page.
+Individual students, faculty, and staff must connect to the Unix Timesharing Service using their University Computing Account username and password.
+You can use space on the Unix Timesharing Service to create a personal webpage.
 The Unix Timesharing Service has a quota of 5 MB.

-You must connect to the UNIX Timesharing Service using SSH (secure shell) and SFTP (secure file transfer protocol).
+You must connect to the Unix Timesharing Service using SSH (secure shell) and SFTP (secure file transfer protocol).
 SSH enables you to securely log in to a remote computer and SFTP allows you to transfer files securely between two computers.
-If you use Web authoring software, you must publish files using SFTP.
+If you use web authoring software, you must publish files using SFTP.

-Acessing the Andrew File System (AFS)
+Accessing the Andrew File System (AFS)